Home > Recipes > Staples > Homemade Lamb Bone Broth

 Instructions

-• If you are using fresh bones, preheat the oven to 425F/200C.
-Rub them with olive oil and place the lamb bones onto a baking sheet or roasting tray.
+• If you are using fresh bones, preheat the oven to 400F/200C.
+Wash and dry them thoroughly and place the lamb bones onto a baking sheet or roasting tray.
 Roast for 45 minutes until browned, turn them halfway.
 Add the roasted lamb bones and juices to a large stock pot.

-• Wash and roughly chop the carrot, onion, and celery and add them to a large pot.
+• Roughly chop the carrot, onion, and celery and add them to a large pot.
 You don't need to peel the onion as it gives the broth extra color.

 • Add the herbs, garlic cloves, a bay leaf, peppercorns, and 1 tbsp of apple cider vinegar.